Qixin-HE/school-system-nextjs/README.md

     a. move Course from student.ts
     b. type the course response from api get call
     c. type the course detail response and make use of the exsiting type (Teacher from model/teacher.ts and getCourseResponse in the same file)
-Course detail display:
-(course/[id].tsx)
-    a. make use of the type response and arrange the information display

 //